 5. Automate to Save for a Down Payment

-To successfully save for a down payment for your Inland Empire house, you also have to make saving as much a part of your routine as, say, brushing your teeth every day.
+To successfully save for a down payment for your Riverside house, you also have to make saving as much a part of your routine as, say, brushing your teeth every day.
 And a great way to do this is by setting up an automated saving process.
 Something like an automated payroll savings plan will do the trick.
 This way money is automatically shifted from your paycheck to your savings – and the temptation to spend that money will be greatly reduced.

 6. Cut Expenses… Ruthlessly